the-turing-way/the-turing-way/book/website/communication/aa/misconduct.md

 Authorship misconduct results in a lack of transparency and accountability in research.

 A study of inappropriate authorship in biomedical journals found 21.0% of the article included honorary authorship, ghost authorship or both in 2008.
-This is a reduction from a study in 1996 (29.2%) but shows that these practices are still prevalent. - *add references here.*
+This is a reduction from a study in 1996 (29.2%) but shows that these practices are still prevalent {cite}`wislar2011honorary`.

 (communication-aa-misconduct-honorary)=
 ## Honorary authorship
 Honorary authorship is when an individual becomes a named author even though they have not made a substantial contribution and/or met authorship criteria.

+A recent study of academic misconduct found 35.5% of survey respondents across all disciplines had added authors to their own manuscripts even though those authors made minimal contributions to the project {cite}`fong2017manipulation`.
+The study also found that being an Assistant or Associate Professors significantly increases your likelihood of being an honorary author.

 This can also be called:
 * Gift or guest authorship - naming an individual author out of respect or gratitude.